 It is very difficult to hold one’s spirit strong when the medical team also has an intense look of worry and fear on their faces.
 It is impossible to calm one’s spirit when you feel the panic of a medical emergency screaming in the air, and that emergency is your son’s life.

 My Mom, “Oma,” with Hoyte in the NICU

-Feeling as scared as I had ever been in my life, I shook uncontrollably as I called my husband in the middle of the night, standing by the coffee makes & creamers in total shock.
+Feeling as scared as I had ever been in my life, I shook uncontrollably as I called my husband in the middle of the night, standing by the coffee makers & creamers in the family room - in total shock.
 Mom also tried calling someone for prayer, as we both frantically looked for someone, anyone, to answer their phone after midnight and PRAY.
 We needed PRAYER.

 But it was after midnight, and I knew he’d be out cold from the long day, and so I called several times before finally waking him. ”Thank God!
 Joe!
 Joe!
 Wake up!!
 Something is wrong!
 They emergency responders are here!
 Hoyte is having trouble breathing and his heartrate is all over the place!
 The nurse squeezed his diaper, and he is in so much pain!
 He can’t breathe!
 I don’t know what to do!
 Call your Mom!
 We need to pray, please, pray!
 I am so scared!!
 They are bagging him to help him breathe … we are outside the room letting them work on him.
 I am so scared, Joe!”

 Poor Joe couldn’t hardly wrap his mind around all that I was saying, as we had not been through this before and it was so unexpected.
 He wanted to be there, but it was too late to call anyone, and he had to stay with the twins.
 I know he felt helpless and so far from the trauma.
 I called him every several minutes … which meant neither of us slept, of course … something we were also getting used to.